-The Sustainable Equity Strategy (SES) promotes environmental or social characteristics (E/S) but does not have as its objective sustainable investment.
+The Strategy promotes environmental or social characteristics (E/S) but does not have as its objective a sustainable investment.

-SES seeks to achieve long-term capital appreciation by investing primarily in equity funds with the flexibility to invest globally across sectors and capitalisations, with a preference towards funds that promote environmental, social, and governance ("ESG") factors in their investment process and/or focus on sustainable themes.
-The underlying investment strategy associated with SES includes: economic analysis, market analysis, portfolio construction, and vehicle selection considerations.
-SES includes investment principles that cover environmental, social, and governance considerations.
+The Strategy seeks to achieve long-term capital appreciation by investing primarily in equity and fixed income funds with the flexibility to invest globally across sectors and capitalisations, with a preference for funds that promote environmental, social, and governance ("ESG") factors into their investment process and/or focus on sustainable themes.
+The underlying investment strategy associated with the Strategy includes: economic analysis, market analysis, portfolio construction, and vehicle selection considerations.
+The Strategy includes investment principles that cover environmental, social, and governance considerations.
 These principles provide a consistent framework will be utilized throughout the course of implementation of the financial product.

-SES will maintain at least 80% of its investments in equity funds with an SFDR Article 8 or 9 designation.
-SES measures alignment to the promoted E/S characteristics by measuring the proportion of the portfolio invested in funds with an SFDR Article 8 or 9 designation.
+The Strategy seeks to maintain at least 80% of its investments in funds with an SFDR Article 8 or 9 designation.

-SES leverages data from third party sources in addition to Manager Solutions and Private Investments Due Diligence teams to identify funds in the investable universe that meet the promoted characteristics and asset allocation of the strategy.
+The Strategy leverages data from third party sources in addition to Manager Selection and Due Diligence teams to identify funds in the investable universe that meet the promoted characteristics and asset allocation of the Strategy.

-In terms of monitoring environmental or social characteristics, SES has controls in place to monitor the proportion of investments with an SFDR Article 8 or 9 designation throughout the lifecycle of the product.
+In terms of monitoring environmental or social characteristics, the Strategy has controls in place to monitor the proportion of investments with an SFDR Article 8 or 9 designation throughout the lifecycle of the product.
 In cases where a fund's SFDR designation is unavailable from third party vendors, the fund may obtain the SFDR designation(s) from other sources.